marclinder/components-lab/README.md

 # components-lab

-A cross-framework UI component lab for clean, scalable frontend design.
+A cross-framework UI component lab for clean, scalable frontend design based on https://www.untitledui.com/.
 Reusable, accessible components built from scratch in multiple frameworks.
 Starting with React, expanding soon to Angular and others.

 ## Project Structure